 In an article from BlockGeeks, they explain how to easily create your own dApp, in just a few simple steps.
+We always recommend a good marketing and business strategy before developing anything.
+Also, you can check out how our founders are building DApps.
 Before starting the steps to make your own, you should be completely familiarized with what dApps are, how to use them, what they work best for, and so on.
 If this article left you with any questions, be sure to do some more research so you can get a full grasp on the task at hand.

 - BlockGeeks first step to creating your own dApp is to create a whitepaper.
 This whitepaper should address a problem you wish to solve and clearly state the intentions and goals you have with the creation of the dApp.
 You should describe the plans for the token distribution, and how you intend to do it.
 It is very important that the whitepaper helps you figure out how you want to create a management and development team.

 - The second step in successfully creating a dApp that people will use is to gain a following.
 Like anything, there has to be a demand and a user base for your product.
 You should discuss your plan and form a community where you can collect valuable feedback and revise your plans in accordance with your community.